wait-how/riscv_friendly/README.md

 ## ISA/Extension Support
  - rv32i
- - rv32e (note that ld does not support rv32e)
+ - rv32e (note that riscv-ld does not support rv32e at the time of writing)
  - M
- - TODO: Zicsr
+ - Zicsr
  - TODO: Zifencei

 ## Dependencies